 Meal Plans - Students that are required to have a meal plan or those that choose to have a meal plan will be billed.

-Indirect costs represent costs the student may incur while attending college, but costs not billed by the college.
+Indirect costs represent costs the student may incur while attending the university, but costs not billed by Buffalo State.
 Indirect costs are included in the overall cost of attendance because it allows students to receive additional financial aid to help with these indirect costs.
 However, this does not guarantee that the student will receive enough aid to cover all direct and indirect costs of attending Buffalo State.

 Housing Allowance - Students that live in their own off-campus apartments or homes will incur housing costs while attending school.
 Although these costs will not appear on the student's semester bill, an allowance is included in the student's cost of attendance so that the student could receive financial aid to help them with their living costs.

-Meal Allowance - Similar to housing, students will need to purchase food if they are not using the college's meal plan.
-Therefore, a meal allowance is included in the cost of attendance for student's not using the college's meal plan.
+Meal Allowance - Similar to housing, students will need to purchase food if they are not using the university's meal plan.
+Therefore, a meal allowance is included in the cost of attendance for student's not using the university's meal plan.